d4m111/threadManager/README.md

 ## :page_facing_up: Description:

-This package for Laravel allows you using threads (pcntl_fork) and share information between them
+This package for Laravel allows you to work with threads (pcntl_fork) and share information between them

 ## :wrench: Who to use: